BaseXdb/basex/README.md

 * We invite you to contribute to our [Documentation](http://docs.basex.org/wiki/Main_Page).

-To get the project running as smooth as possible, please consider the following
-notes:

 Compiling BaseX
 ---------------

-Welcome to the source code of BaseX.

 JDK 1.7 and JUnit are currently required to compile the complete sources of the main project.
 If you are using another environment than Eclipse or don't have